How will hydrogen help us get to net zero?

 No joined-up strategy

-The CCC points out that when a solution cuts across different systems (for example, the way that hydrogen has a role in electricity generation, transport, industry, and heating) a fully integrated policy is crucial.
-At the moment, the UK does not have an integrated policy for how it will support the increased production of green hydrogen and use this to decarbonise our homes, industry, and transport.
+The CCC points out that when a solution cuts across different systems (for example, the way that hydrogen has a role in electricity generation, transport, industry and heating) a fully integrated policy is crucial.
+At the moment, the UK does not have an integrated policy for how it will support the increased production of green hydrogen and use this to decarbonise our homes, industry and transport.

 The UK government is currently funding five innovative hydrogen production projects, including two projects that are described as “Europe’s first-ever low carbon hydrogen production plants”.
 One is on the banks of the Mersey and the other will be near Aberdeen.
-The third project near Grimsby will use wind power to produce hydrogen through electrolysis.
+A third project near Grimsby will use wind power to produce hydrogen through electrolysis.
 All this innovation has the potential to make the UK a world leader in clean hydrogen, but it can’t get us to net zero unless it is part of a realistic long-term strategy with the necessary funding in place.